-Basically, you type in a search term and it shows you other, relevant terms and they’re traffic.
+Basically, you type in a search term and it shows you other, relevant terms and their traffic.

-Nothing overly fancy, but sometimes simple tools provide a job well done too.
+Nothing overly fancy, but sometimes simple tools are best to do a job well.

 More of a monitoring tool than a keyword research tool specifically for mining, Twazzup lets you put in a keyword or hashtag to search for and shows you every single time it’s showed up.

-The important thing is not so much to identify popular hashtags or keywords, but to notice conversations that are going on to get ahead of any trends that might be coming up before everyone else jumps on the bandwagon—because you’ll have identified them before they’re available in search engine data.
+The important thing is not so much to identify popular hashtags or keywords but to notice conversations that are going on.
+If you can identify trends in search engine data, you’ll have opportunities to get ahead before everyone else jumps on the bandwagon.

 Got a website that focuses around delivering the latest and greatest news in your niche?
 Like to stay on top of trends and make sure your offerings are relevant to them?